VarunArora14/url-shortener-system-design/tests/Readme.md

 **Important** - Setting `scope="module"` in the `@pytest.fixture` ensures that the event loop remains active for all test cases within the module.
 Without this, the event loop may end prematurely, causing errors.
 Using `scope="session"` resulted in errors, but setting it to `scope="module"` resolved the issue by keeping the event loop active until all tests in the module are completed.

+Note - The event loop scope for asynchronous fixtures will default to the fixture caching scope.
+Future versions of pytest-asyncio will default the loop scope for asynchronous fixtures to function scope.
+Set the default fixture loop scope explicitly in order to avoid unexpected behavior in the future.
+Valid fixture loop scopes are: "function", "class", "module", "package", "session"

 Then we create another fixture to setup DB for the app state -

 ```py